fbpx

 Sea Water Loop

 Queen’s Marque and Muir were designed with the future in mind.
-A Sea Water Loop and single plan heat pump reduces Muir’s carbon footprint and creates one of the most energy-efficient buildings in the region.
+A Sea Water Loop and single-plan heat pump reduce Muir’s carbon footprint and create one of the most energy-efficient buildings in the region.
 Water is drawn from the harbour, harnessing the renewable energy of the sea for heating and cooling.

 Responsible Practices